xiaohou-88/MolResDTA/README.md

 ## 🔍 Highlights

-- **Multi-modality Drug Representation**: Combines atom-level topology with functional group semantics.
+- **Multi-multiview Drug Representation**: Combines atom-level topology with functional group semantics.
 - **Residue-aware Protein Encoding**: Combine residue-aware with attention and multi-scale convolution.
 - **State-of-the-art Performance**: Achieved SOTA level on the Davis dataset.
 - The first study to systematically explore the link between molecular size and multimodal fusion.